RyanLua/Disclip/README.md

 Save precious messages and funny moments with Disclip.
 Turn any Discord message into a high-quality image to share across friends and social media.

 Disclip is a [Discord app](https://support-apps.discord.com/hc/en-us/articles/26577510840087) which allows you to save any Discord message as a image including servers, and DMs.
-Written with [discord.js](https://discord.js.org/) for [Summer of Making](https://summer.hackclub.com/).
+Written for [Summer of Making](https://summer.hackclub.com/) and [Converge](https://converge.hackclub.com/) from Hack Club.

 ![Example of clipped message using Disclip](assets/message.png)